elizabethwhalen/CISC480-Spring-2022/expressAPIServer/README.md

 # Express API Server
-**Classy-Schedule Express API Server Development Repository** PLEASE NOTE: This directory (along with expressWebServerExample) do not currently work properly.
-Will be fixed by tomorrow night.
+**Classy-Schedule Express API Server Development Repository**
 </br>
 The Database Team's Express API Server accepts HTTP requests from other teams.
 Based on the received HTTP requests, the API then queries one of the Database Team's MySQL